-Pantai Kerachut or Kerachut Beach is a lovely stretch of white sandy beach located in the Penang National Park on Penang Island and is home to the Penang Turtle Sanctuary just behind the beach.
+Pantai Kerachut or Kerachut Beach is a lovely stretch of white sandy beach located in the Penang National Park on Penang Island and is home to the Penang Turtle Sanctuary, which is located just behind the beach.

-Before you do, take a walk out to the jetty.
+Before you do, take a walk out along the jetty.

 There where over a dozen of these monsters floating around when I took this photo, some of them very close to the beach - so look before you leap - you don't want to be stung by one of these!

-You have a choice of either hiring a boat from the entrance of the National Park at Teluk Bahang which will cost you around 100RM for the whole boat which can take around 10 people, or you can walk in through the park in under 2 hours.
+You have a choice of either hiring a boat from the entrance of the National Park at Teluk Bahang (which will cost you around 100RM for the whole boat which can take around 10 people), or you can hike in through the park in under 2 hours.

-There are two paths through the rainforest to the beach.
-The first
+There are two paths through the rainforest to Pantai Kerachut.

 If your not too tired, you can carry on hiking further into the park.
 At the end of the beach you will find a pathway that takes you to Teluk Kampi, the most remote of all the beaches in the park that you can hike to.

 More places to visit in Penang National Park